Tips and techniques to improve your speech with stories

 what their likes and dislikes are, to get an idea of what you can, and

-can't tell them.
+can't share with them.

 The treatment or how you tell your story will vary